Purpose of the Capstone

 - What’s the use, and what’s the point?

 The capstone course/experience is the last class (or one of them) in a program of study.
 It’s called a capstone because it represents a crowning achievement as a capstone does in architecture.
 The best university degree programs require capstone experiences, and a capstone is considered a high impact practice in university education.
-A capstone course allows for the assessment of your learning and skills that are needed to continue onto success after graduation, and you also might come out of it with an employment portfolio.
+A capstone course allows us to assess your learning and skills to ensure your success after graduation; you will be required to complete a final portfolio or ePortfolio.

-Our Communication Department offers three BA programs: the traditional Communication degree, the Emerging Media degree, and the new online degree in Communication through the Palmetto College.
+Our Communication and Emerging Media Department offers two BA programs: the traditional Communication degree, the STEM Emerging Media degree, and then both degrees are offered fully online as degree completion programs.
 Each program is slightly different because we are student-centered and want to meet you where you are in your current life and in light of your future interests.